Semiorthogonal decompositions of equivariant derived categories of invariant divisors: Examples of semiorthogonal decompositions obtained from Theorem

 is fully faithful.

 For each $i$, let $\zeta_{d_i}$ be a $d_i$th primitive root of unity.
-For $g=(\zeta_1^{n_1},\ldots,\zeta_k^{n_k})\in G$, where $0\le n_i<d_i$, we define the character $\chi_g$ of $G$ by setting \(\chi_g = \chi_1^{n_1}\cdots\chi_k^{n_k}\), where \(\chi_i\colon G\to \G_m\) is given by the \(i\)th projection.
+For $g=(\zeta_1^{m_1},\ldots,\zeta_k^{m_k})\in G$, where $0\le m_i<d_i$, we define the character $\chi_g$ of $G$ by setting \(\chi_g = \chi_1^{m_1}\cdots\chi_k^{m_k}\), where \(\chi_i\colon G\to \G_m\) is given by the \(i\)th projection.

-Then the functors giving the semiorhogonal decomposition of $\DD[\A^k/G]$ (numbered by $g\in G$) are
+Then the functors giving the semiorhogonal decomposition of $\DD([\A^k/G])$ (numbered by $g\in G$) are

-ordered lexicographically with respect to the reverse order on each set $\{0,\ldots,d_i-1\}$ and we have a semiorthogonal decomposition:
+ordered lexicographically with respect to the reverse order on each set $\{0,\ldots,d_i-1\}$.
+Thus, we have a semiorthogonal decomposition

 As before, we can delete the origin in all the affine spaces and pass to \(\mathbb{G}_m\)-equivariant categories.
-In this way we get a semiorthogonal decomposition of \(\mathcal{D}[\mathbb{P}^{k-1}/G]\) indexed by the elements of \(G\).
-The pieces of this semiorthogonal decomposition will be the weighted projective stacks \(\mathbb{P}(\bd_g)\).
+In this way we get a semiorthogonal decomposition of \(\mathcal{D}([\mathbb{P}^{k-1}/G])\) indexed by the elements of \(G\).
+The components of this semiorthogonal decomposition will be the weighted projective space stacks \(\mathbb{P}(\bd_g)\).

-We can also apply Theorem \ref{SOD+thm} to get, as in Section \ref{Sn-hypersurface-sec}, a semiorthogonal decomposition of $\DD[\P H(f)/G]$, where $f$ is a $G$-invariant homogeneous polynomial on $\A^k$.
+We can also apply Theorem \ref{SOD+thm} to get, as in Section \ref{Sn-hypersurface-sec}, a semiorthogonal decomposition of $\DD([\P H(f)/G])$, where $f$ is a $G$-invariant homogeneous polynomial on $\A^k$.
 More precisely, we have to assume that $\P H(f)$ is smooth and that restrictions of $f$ to certain coordinate subspaces are nonzero.
-Namely, in the case when there is a trivial factor in $G$ (i.e., some $d_i=1$), we have to assume the nonvanishing of the restriction of $f$ to the subspace where all coordinates with $d_i>1$ are set to zero.
+Namely, in the case when there exists an index $i$ with $d_i=1$, we have to assume the nonvanishing of the restriction of $f$ to the subspace where all coordinates with $d_i>1$ are set to zero.
 In the case when all $d_i>1$, we have to assume that the restriction of $f$ to each coordinate line is nonzero.

-For example, if $d_1>1$, $d_2=\ldots=d_k=1$, and $f=x_1^{d_1}-g(x_2,\ldots,x_k)$, then $\P H(f)$ is a cyclic cover of $\P^{k-2}$ and our decomposition of $\DD[\P H(f)/\mu_{d_1}]$ matches the one given by Kuznetsov-Perry in \cite[Theorem 4.1]{kuz-perry-17}. \end{example}
+For example, if $d_1>1$, $d_2=\ldots=d_k=1$, and $f=x_1^{d_1}-g(x_2,\ldots,x_k)$, then $\P H(f)$ is a cyclic cover of $\P^{k-2}$ and our decomposition of $\DD([\P H(f)/\mu_{d_1}])$ matches the one given by Kuznetsov-Perry in \cite[Theorem 4.1]{kuz-perry-17}. \end{example}